 In Type 1 Diabetes Insulin has to be injected into the body to replace its inability to produce insulin.
 In essence, Type 1 Diabetes is a hormone replacement therapy requiring insulin.
 Insulin has many actions in the body, but perhaps the most crucial is to control blood glucose.
 All dietary carbs will produce glucose.
 It doesn’t matter if they are from sugary sweets or healthy whole grains.
 They are absorbed into the body as glucose.
 And insulin is needed to control the glucose rise that happens when we eat carbs.

 Calculating insulin doses to allow for the carbohydrate content of each meal is something that most people find difficult.
-Any over or underestimation will cause large swings of glucose which makes life miserable with an increased risk of low sugars called hypos.
-High glucose makes people feel generally sluggish.
+Any over or underestimation will cause large swings of blood glucose, which makes life miserable, with an increased risk of low sugars (called hypos).

 High blood glucose makes people feel generally sluggish.

 Dietary carbohydrates are non-essential nutrients, meaning our body does not need them to function.
 It is important to understand that the body can switch to burning fat stores and that this is an entirely natural process.
 Burning fat as an alternative fuel to carbohydrates does not mean that the body is in ‘starvation mode’.